 E – Explain.
 The employee should explain to the patient what they are cleaning when they do it

 T – Thank.
 Thank the patient when they leave and ask if there is anything else, they need before they leave

 When training employees, include the importance and timing of patient interactions when in the rooms, the employee needs communicate each step to the patient as perform them.
 Especially when they are cleaning the bathroom, bottom line, they should make the patient comfortable and feel informed.
 The final step is to inspect their work and ask the patients if there is anything else, they can do for them before they leave.

 Visible Management Team

 When all the above steps are in place, the result will be a facility with a strong program that will result in stronger/higher HCAHPS scores as well.
-If you feel that your program needs evaluating or patients are not fully satisfied, Soriant welcomes a call to explore how we can partner with you to insure your program is top notch.
+If you feel that your program needs evaluating or patients are not fully satisfied, Soriant welcomes a call to explore how our hospital ES consultants can partner with you to ensure your program is top notch.